anderson-aristotle/react-components-prop/README.md

 -   Change the component name that's used inside `ReactDOM.render` to be your `Movie` component.

 > Check it out!
 You should be able to browse to [localhost port 3000](http://localhost:3000) and see that nothing has changed.

+### Component Data with Props

+The React framework was built to handle data that changes over time.

+So far, we have defined a `Movie` component in `App.js`.
+The component's `render` method returns some movie information in JSX.

+In `index.js`, we are importing this component, appending what the `Movie` component's `render` method returns to the virtual DOM, and rendering that.

+This is great, but our data is hard coded into our component.
+Not exactly dynamic.

+Rather than simply displaying hard coded information, let's make our component more re-usable by passing data to it that it can display.

+The question is, how do we pass data to our `Movie` component without hardcoding it into the component's `render` method?

+Find out!
+Try it yourself alongside [this video](https://generalassembly.wistia.com/medias/gchiu63slo) in [this codepen](https://codepen.io/susir/pen/vxWypq) _(note: right click both for new tab!)_